General: ‘Sudan’s Popular Defence Forces are no more’

 Badge of the disbanded Popular Defence Forces

-During a meeting in Lagawa in West Kordofan on Friday, with native administration leaders and youth living near oilfields in the state, El Kabashi announced the continuation of the process of collecting arms from civilans, explaining that the weapons over which tribesmen are fighting are property of the state and will be collected.
+During a meeting in Lagawa in West Kordofan on Friday, with native administration leaders and youth living near oilfields in the state, El Kabbashi announced the continuation of the process of collecting arms from civilians, explaining that the weapons over which tribesmen are fighting are property of the state and will be collected.

-He explained that the problems of the borders with South Sudan and Abyei “cast a shadow over the country and left many negative aspects that require addressing through the Joint Security Political Committee in addition to working to appoint an executive body for the administration of Abyei in the coming days.
+The problems of the borders with South Sudan and Abyei “cast a shadow over the country and left many negative aspects that require addressing through the Joint Security Political Committee in addition to working to appoint an executive body for the administration of Abyei in the coming days”.

 He reviewed the position of negotiations with the armed movements and the position of West Kordofan in the negotiation, indicating in this context that the National Governance and Administration Conference will address many state issues and their status.